madebits/madebits.github.io/blog/2013/2013-03-02-Exploring-Digital-Camera-Specifications.md

 ##Aperture

-Aperture is a an opening through which light travels [14].
+Aperture is an opening through which light travels [14].
 For a camera the aperture can be measured physically by the diameter of the lens (the diameter of the lens entrance pupil is called aperture).
 Usually the aperture is measured as an `F-number` [15] which is the relative aperture:
 $$
 F = \frac{f}{D}
 $$